Cursor IDE State Out of Sync with Disk

 1. File watcher missed the AI write

-How to judge: cat file.ts in a terminal shows the new content; editor shows the old.
-Watcher didn’t fire.
+How to judge: cat file.ts in a terminal shows the new content; the editor shows the old.
+The watcher didn’t fire.

 2. Dirty buffer + AI write to disk

 The tab shows a dot (unsaved buffer) while AI is writing to disk.
-Cmd+S flushes the buffer = overwrites the AI edit.
-Cursor usually prompts, but sometimes the buffer silently wins.
+Cmd/Ctrl+S flushes the buffer and overwrites the AI edit.
+Cursor usually prompts with File modified externally, but a fast manual save can let the buffer silently win.

-How to judge: look for the dot before and after Apply.
+How to judge: watch the tab dot before and after Apply.
 A dot during Apply is the danger sign.

 3. Same file in two split panes

 VS Code / Cursor allow the same file in two panes, each with its own view model.
-AI writes; pane A refreshes; pane B doesn’t (it wasn’t recently focused).
+AI writes; the focused pane refreshes; the other one doesn’t.

 How to judge: two panes show the same file with different contents.